Temporal Label Smoothing for Early Event Prediction: Experimental setup

 \subsection{Benchmarking strategy}

-\paragraph{Baselines.} We quantify the added value of our method by comparing its performance to alternative learning approaches used for early event prediction, discussed in Section~\ref{sec:related_work}.
-Our first baselines consist of \textit{balanced cross-entropy} \citep{king2001logistic} and \textit{focal loss} \citep{lin2017}, popular sample reweigthing methods for imbalanced tasks.
-We also implement \textit{multi-horizon prediction} as a multi-output model trained to predict event occurrence over different horizons between $0$ and $2h$.
+\paragraph{Baselines.} We quantify the added value of our method by comparing its performance to alternative learning approaches used for early event prediction (EEP) and dynamic survival analysis (DSA), discussed in Section~\ref{sec:pf_relatedwork}.
+Our first baselines consist of {balanced cross-entropy} \citep{king2001logistic} and {focal loss} \citep{lin2017}, popular sample reweighting methods for imbalanced tasks.
+We also implement {multi-horizon prediction} as a multi-output model trained to predict event occurrence over different horizons between $0$ and $2h$.
 Note that for a fair comparison, we set $(h_{min},h_{max})=(0,2h)$ in TLS.
-As in \citet{tomavsev2019}, a cumulative distribution function layer on logits enforces monotonicity of predictions (Eq.~\ref{eq:time_prior}).
-Finally, we also compare our method to conventional \textit{label smoothing} \citep{DBLP:conf/cvpr/SzegedyVISW16} to confirm that a temporal dependency does improve performance.
+As in \citet{tomavsev2019}, a cumulative distribution function layer on logits enforces the monotonicity of predictions (Eq.~\ref{eq:horizon_monotonous}).
+We also compare to DSA objectives, with landmarking~\citep{van2007dynamic} and the recently proposed TCSR~\citep{Maystre2022}.
+Finally, we also compare our method to conventional label smoothing~\citep{DBLP:conf/cvpr/SzegedyVISW16} to confirm that our method's performance can be attributed to its temporal dependency.

-\paragraph{Hyperparameter tuning.} Hyperparameters introduced by our method, such as strength term~$\gamma$ in smoothing parametrization $\alpha^{exp}$ (Equation \ref{eq:alpha-exp}), are optimized through grid searches on the validation set.
-The same approach is adopted for hyperparameters specific to each baseline, as shown in Figure~\ref{fig:focal+weighted}.

 \paragraph{Architecture choice.} As our method and baselines are model-agnostic and only vary in terms of optimization objective, a unique model architecture is used for each task, selected through a random search on cross-entropy validation performance.
-Following a published benchmark on the HiRID dataset \citep{yeche2021}, we use a GRU \citep{DBLP:journals/corr/ChungGCB14} and transformer \citep{DBLP:conf/nips/VaswaniSPUJGKP17} architecture for the {circulatory} and {respiratory failure} tasks respectively.
-For {decompensation} prediction, transformers outperform the LSTM-based models \citep{hochreiter1997long} originally proposed in the M3B benchmark \citep{harutyunyan2019multitask}, and are thus used in our work.
-As recommended by \citet{tomavsev2019}, we apply $l_1$-regularization to input embedding layers, which improves performance on all tasks.
+Following a published benchmark on the HiRID dataset \citep{yeche2021}, we use a GRU \citep{DBLP:journals/corr/ChungGCB14} architecture for the {circulatory failure} task.
+For {decompensation} prediction, transformers \citep{DBLP:conf/nips/VaswaniSPUJGKP17} outperform the LSTM-based models \citep{hochreiter1997long} originally proposed in the M3B benchmark \citep{harutyunyan2019multitask}, and are thus used in our work.
+As recommended by \citet{tomavsev2019}, we apply $l_1$-regularization to input embedding layers, which improves performance on both tasks.

+Hyperparameters introduced by baselines or by our method, such as strength term~$\gamma$ in smoothing parametrization $q^{exp}$, are optimized through grid searches on the validation set.
 Further implementation details are provided in Appendix \ref{appendix:implementation_details}.